kaicataldo/material.vim/README.md

 ### True Colors

-It is recommended to use true colors when using this color scheme.
+True colors are a requirement for this color scheme to work properly.
 To enable this, place the following in your `.vimrc` or `~/.config/nvim/init.vim` file:

 ```vim
 if (has("nvim"))